Kiinzu/writeups/HackTheBox/README.md

 I don't want to ruin the fun for those who want to try either the challenge or machine with their own hands, so for all machine writeup both the `user` and `root` flag won't be provided - also the `challenge flag`.
 Eventhough I provide some script or even solver (mostly for the `pwn` category), I hope you do try to understand and still try it yourself :smile:.
 Happy hacking :fire:!!

 Oh yeah, here is some indicator to make your read easier,
-:white_check_list: means the writeup is done and ready to be read, :warning: means the writeup is in progress.
+:white_check_mark: means the writeup is done and ready to be read, :warning: means the writeup is in progress.

 ## Machine